A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 In the summers, feed the Philodendron Paraiso plant every four to five weeks.
 In the colder seasons, bring down this frequency to about six to eight weeks.

-If you see signs such as discolored leaves or wilting, be sure to go over your feeding schedule and make changes appropriately.
+If you see signs such as discolored leaves or wilting, go over your feeding schedule and make changes appropriately.

 If you prefer homemade fertilizers, you can easily make one with coffee grounds.
 Simply mix some coffee with eggshells and banana peels and apply this over the plant’s soil.